sascha432/esp8266-kfc-fw/README.md

 Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically

+### KFCRestApi

+Library to handle RESTful APIs using asyncHTTPrequest/KFCJson

 ## Plugins

 ### AT Mode